lucasalexander/AlexanderDevelopment.CrmDeploymentWizard/README.md

 ```

 ### Logging
-The CRM Deployment Wizard uses the Apache [log4net](https://logging.apache.org/log4net/) library for logging.
+The Dynamics 365 Deployment Wizard uses the Apache [log4net](https://logging.apache.org/log4net/) library for logging.
 The standard configuration generates two log files in the directory where the Deployment Wizard executable runs:

  - CrmDeploymentWizard.log - This is a verbose log of each step in the process.
  - CrmDeploymentWizard-Error.log - This records every error encountered in the process.
 It is particularly useful for troubleshooting jobs that include a Configuration Data Import step because it includes the GUID and details for each record that could not be imported.